 Joined by faith to help ensure every New Yorker is counted

 We need your help to ensure all, and especially vulnerable New Yorkers are counted in the upcoming 2020 census, so our communities receive the funding and resources they need and deserve.

 Every 10 years the federal government conducts a census to determine how billions of dollars of federal funding will be disbursed throughout the country and the number of seats each state is allotted in the House of Representatives.

-The Interfaith Census 2020 Count Coalition is being formed by Catholic Charities, Council of People’s Organizations, Federation of Protestant Welfare Agencies, and United Jewish Association of New York to bring together faith leaders serving in neighborhoods that have historically been undercounted to work together to raise awareness about the importance of the census, and to support faith institutions in helping their community members complete the census when the time comes.
+The Interfaith Census 2020 Count Coalition is being formed by Catholic Charities, Council of People’s Organizations, Federation of Protestant Welfare Agencies, Interfaith Center of New York, United Jewish Association of New York and other key partners to bring together faith leaders across New York City to work together to raise awareness about the importance of the census and ensure that New Yorkers in vulnerable and hard to count neighborhoods are properly counted.

 For questions, contact Faith Based Outreach and Engagement Coordinator Yolanda Richard.